psypanda/hashID/README.md

 It is able to identify a single hash, parse a file or read files in a directory and identify the hashes within them.
 There is also a [nodejs](js) version of hashID available which is easily set up to provide online hash identification.

-*Note: When identifying a single hash on *nix operating systems remember to use single quotes to prevent interpolation*
+*Note: When identifying a hash on *nix operating systems use single quotes to prevent interpolation*

 Install
 ------